KTH/kursutveckling-admin-web/README.md

 ## Overview

-Firstly, the app has only one function.
-It is to upload a course memo pdf file to a blob storage and send data about it to `kurs-pm-api`.
+Firstly, the app has two functions:
+- to upload a course analysis and historic course memo pdf files to a blob storage and send course data about it to `kursutveckling-api`.
+- to change a published course data analysis
+- automatic fill in data about course development fetching from kopps-api, ug redis cache and kursstatistik api (reading from ladok db)

-Later this files can be found on public pages 'About course memo' served by `kurs-pm-web` and for a short time on pages served by `kursinfo-web`.
+Later this files and course development data can be found on public pages 'Course development' served by `kursutveckling-web`.

-User can choose several course offerings and upload the same course memo file.
-It will be upload once in blob storage while in a database data about file and course offering will be saved per course offering.
-User can delete uploaded course memo or replace by a new one.
-The history of uploaded course-memos will be saved in api data.
+User can choose several course offerings and edit fetched course data it will be noted that data were changed manually.
+Pdf files upload to a blob storage while in a database data about file and course offering will be saved with a list of course offerings.

-- The app consists of two pages which is used to upload a new memo or to change a published one.
-To do it user will go through three step: Choose a course offering(s), write data, upload a course analyses pdf file, course memo pdf file (history), review it, save it as a draft or publish it.
+- The app consists of two pages which is used to create a new course development data and to change a published one.
+To do it user will go through three step: Choose a course offering(s), write data, upload a course analysis pdf file, optionally course memo pdf file (history), review it, save it as a draft or publish it.

 ```
 localhost:3000/kursinfoadmin/kursutveckling/:courseCode